tacobell1988/slate/source/index.html.md

 # Introductions

-Welcomes to the Kittn API!
-You can use our API to access Kittn API endpoints, which can get information on various cats, kittens, and breeds in our database.
+Welcomes to the Bleeping Cloud Sample Template Docs

-We have language bindings in Shell, Ruby, Python, and JavaScript!
-You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.
+This documentation page was created for [BleepingCloud.com](http://bleepingcloud.com).

-This example API documentation page was created with [Slate](https://github.com/lord/slate).
-Feel free to edit it and use it as a base for your own API's documentation.
+# AWS

-# Authentication
+## Kubernetes

 > To authorize, use this code: